PedroMagar/MISA-O/README.md

           |---------------------------------------|

 ## Final Considerations
-**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) that only affects the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.
+**NEG**: Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) that only affects the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto-increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.